Brahma-fi/console-kit/README.md

 # ConsoleKit

 ConsoleKit enables agents to execute complex DeFi transactions on-chain.
-Any agent with any model can now transact autonomously with institutional security.
+Any agent with any model can now transact autonomously with battle-tested security guardrails.

 - Manage user funds and execute complex operations at scale
 - Access modular functions for DeFi primitives: optimal routing, MEV protection, cross-chain liquidity